How to remove the MSVCRT virus

 The process itself does not contain any references to its author.
 However, a few interesting pieces of information are available from other sources.

-Description: MSVCRT.exe is located in the folder C:\Windows\System32.
+Description: MSVCRT.exe is not essential for Windows and will often cause problems.
+MSVCRT.exe is located in the folder C:\Windows\System32.

 Known file sizes on Windows 7/XP are 19,245 bytes (42% of all occurrences), 18,793 bytes, 13,461 bytes, 26,624 bytes or 13,434 bytes.